kptdev/kpt/rollouts/docs/running-locally.md

 KUBECONFIG=~/.kube/admin-cluster gcloud container clusters get-credentials <your cluster> --region <your region> --project <your project>
 ```

-### Provisioning child clusters
+### Provisioning target clusters
-The next step will be to provision new child clusters.
-This example names the child cluster `gke-n`;
+The next step will be to provision new target clusters.
+This example names the target cluster `gke-n`;
-you can replace `gke-n` with whatever name you want for your child cluster.
+you can replace `gke-n` with whatever name you want for your target cluster.

 ```sh
 # first step is to create a deployable instance of the package